girlscript/winter-of-contributing/Competitive_Programming/C++/Bit Manipulation/bit_manipulation.md

 ## **_Bitwise NOT_**

-This operator requires single input and does its negation If the input value is one it gets converted to zero and vice-versa
+This operator requires single input and inverts all the bits of the given input.
+If the i-th bit is 1 it gets converted to 0 and vice-versa.

 ![](https://files.realpython.com/media/not.7edac5691829.gif)